-NOTE 1: Locking or toggle controls are those controls that can only have two or three states and that keep their state while being used.
+Note 1: Locking or toggle controls are those controls that can only have two or three states and that keep their state while being used.

-NOTE 2: An example of a locking or toggle control is the "Caps Lock" key found on most keyboards.
+Note 2: An example of a locking or toggle control is the "Caps Lock" key found on most keyboards.
 An example of making the status of a control determinable is a visual status indicator on a keyboard.

+Note 3: A visual status can be a change on the screen or a flash of an LED after the user invokes an action.
+Where appropriate, adopting a pattern for example, a short flash for "off" and a longer or double flash for "on" can be considered as a good practice.

 5.7 Key repeat

-Where ICT has a key repeat function that cannot be turned off:
+Where ICT includes a keyboard or keypad, and a key repeat function that cannot be turned off, and that key repeat will result in the generation of multiple entries of the same alphanumeric data into input fields or into documents:

 the delay before the key repeat shall be adjustable to at least 2 seconds; and